STEllAR-GROUP/tutorials/cscs2017/session1/README.md

     * synchronizes between/amongst them
     * shouldn't need to worry about low level synchronization primitives
     * (but sometimes needs to - see tutorial 'latency' example)
+    * Threads can be 'managed' with special executors (e.g. OpenGL etc)

 * The runtime does its best to schedule tasks